 Help us defeat the tower again!

-Borough Council has been known in the past to push discussion of the cell tower to the very beginning or the very end (9:44 PM, in April) of the meeting.
+Borough Council has been known in the past to push discussion of the cell tower to the very beginning or the very end (the current record is 9:44 PM) of the meeting.
+They have also listed late times for cell-tower discussions, then moved quickly and addressed the cell-tower business well ahead of schedule..
 So: Try to get there on time, and stick around until they're done!

 The "pre-meeting" is open to the public (see below) and borough council has often used such meetings to do their actual discussion about the cell tower plans.